-How to build a GetResponse Sales Funnel for Affiliate Marketing
+How to build an Affiliate Marketing Sales Funnel using GetResponse

-In this feature I am going to show you exactly how to build a sales funnel with little specific technical knowledge to get your customers converting and coming back for repeat business.
+In this feature I am going to show you exactly how to build an affiliate marketing sales funnel with little specific technical knowledge to get your customers converting and coming back for repeat business.

 This is a genuine “How-To” article.
 First, I won’t insult your intelligence, but you need to look at signing up for GetResponses’ free 30-day trial.
 It’s available here and will make it handy to follow along, even if you don’t intend to ever purchase the product.
 Last time I checked they don’t require any credit card details for sign up to the free trial, so if you don’t like it, you can simply let the deal expire.